Let Us Celebrate the Women who are Shaping Architectural Practices Around the World

 firm: Marina Canhadas | São Paulo, Brazil

-Architect, researcher and teacher, Marina is currently working on authoral projects and collaborates freely with other architects and artists.
-She is constantly moving between the scale of architecture and object and works within the contexts of Latin American metropolises of São Paulo and Mexico City.
-She bases her practice both in theoretical and experimental approaches.
+Marina: "I'm an architect, researcher and teacher.
+I'm currently working on writing projects and I collaborate freely with other architects and artists.
+I am constantly moving between the scale of architecture and object and works within the contexts of Latin American metropolises of São Paulo and Mexico City.
+I base my practice both in theoretical and experimental approaches."

 11. Marina Villelabeitia